jexxa-projects/Jexxa/README.md

     public static void main(String[] args)
     {
         //Create your jexxaMain for this application
-        var jexxaMain = new JexxaMain("HelloJexxa");
+        var jexxaMain = new JexxaMain(HelloJexxa.class);

         jexxaMain
-                // Bind a JMX adapter to our BoundedContext object.
-                // It allows to access the public methods of the object via `jconsole` .bind(JMXAdapter.class).to(jexxaMain.getBoundedContext())

-                // Bind a REST adapter to class HelloJexxa and expose its methods .bind(RESTfulRPCAdapter.class).to(HelloJexxa.class)
+                // Bind a REST adapter to class HelloJexxa to expose its method `greetings`
+                // - Open following URL in browser to get greetings: http://localhost:7500/HelloJexxa/greetings .bind(RESTfulRPCAdapter.class).to(HelloJexxa.class)

                 //Start Jexxa and all bindings
-                // - Open following URL in browser to get greetings: http://localhost:7500/HelloJexxa/greetings
-                // - You can also use curl: `curl -X GET http://localhost:7500/HelloJexxa/greetings` .start()

-                //Wait until shutdown is called by one of the following options:
-                // - Press CTRL-C
-                // - Use `jconsole` to connect to this application and invoke method shutdown .waitForShutdown()
+                .start()

+                //Wait until CTRL-C is pressed or sigterm is send .waitForShutdown()

                 //Finally invoke stop() for proper cleanup